rticommunity/rticonnextdds-usecases-umaa/README.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-## Recording Service
+## Record/Replay/Convert usage examples
-Connext includes a recording service that can capture selected DDS traffic and store in a SQLite database to allow for playback/conversion at a later date.
+Connext includes a set of services that can capture selected DDS traffic and store in a SQLite database to allow for playback/conversion at a later date.

-A reference config file has been created to cover 2 scenarios("deploy" and "debug") with some assumptions made for both.
+Some reference examples have been created for the workflow of recording, replaying and converting DDS messages.

 ### Assets
 - [Recording Service Manual(7.3)](https://community.rti.com/static/documentation/connext-dds/7.3.0/doc/manuals/connext_dds_professional/services/recording_service/index.html)